 Compounding means that when interest is initially calculated on the principal amount invested, the added interest can then also earn interest.

-A retirement-savings account that takes advantage of a specific tax code to allow deductions (i.e. deposits) to be made from your paycheck on a before tax basis.
-Example: If your gross pay is $900 and your 401k deduction is $100, your taxes for that paycheck are calculated on $800 instead of $900.
+A retirement-savings account that takes advantage of a specific tax code to allow deductions (i.e. deposits) to be made from your paycheck on a before-tax basis.
+Example: If your gross pay is $900 and your 401(k) deduction is $100, your taxes for that paycheck are calculated on $800 instead of $900.
 Some employers will also make contributions on behalf of employees (called “matching contributions”).
-There is a limit set each year to how much can be deposited.
+There’s a limit set each year to how much can be deposited.
 Earnings and deposits grow on a tax-free basis until withdrawn.

-A Roth Individual Retirement Account is a type of retirement savings vehicle.
-Unlike a traditional IRA, contributions to a Roth IRA do not receive an upfront tax deduction.
+A Roth individual retirement account (IRA) is a type of retirement savings vehicle.
+Unlike a traditional IRA, contributions to a Roth IRA don’t receive an upfront tax deduction.
 Therefore, you can withdraw your funds tax-free in retirement since you already paid taxes when you put the money in.
 Another important thing to note is that you can withdraw your contributions at any time (just not the gain).

 No, I’m not talking about those compact discs I bought in high school (yes, this ages me).
 A CD is a type of savings account offered by a financial institution.
-In exchange for keeping savings in the account for a specified period of time (i.e. 1 year, 5 years, etc.) often times a higher interest rate is given than you would earn on your savings account.
+In exchange for keeping savings in the account for a specified period of time (i.e. 1 year, 5 years, etc.).
+Often, a higher interest rate is given than you would earn on your savings account.

 The ability to cash out of an investment easily.
 Cash in your checking or savings account is the easiest to access.
 Money in investments needs to be sold before it can be accessed and it takes a few days for trades to settle and the cash to become available.

 When you own a stock, you own a piece of that company.
-A stock offers ‘shares’ of a public corporation so you can take partial ownership and profit off of the company’s earnings.
+A company offers ‘stocks’ of their corporation so you can take partial ownership and profit off of the company’s earnings.